robert17/iotf-rtd/docs/java/java_deviceManagement.rst

             	System.err.println("Failed to update the location");
 	}

-Later, any new location can be easily updated by changing the properties of the DeviceLocation object:
+Later, any new location can be updated by changing the properties of the DeviceLocation object:

 .. code:: java